 My personal stash

-How I care for them is oh so simple.
+How I care for Air Plants is oh so simple.
 The light is bright and they receive an hour or two of direct morning sun.
 I live seven blocks from the ocean so there is usually a bit of a breeze which is good because they need adequate air circulation.
 If there is no morning fog then I mist them once a week.
 And, once a month they go into a pail for an overnight soaking – that’s it on the watering instructions.
 They are very slow growing and apparently fertilizing them will speed up the growth process a bit (not much though) and encourage a bit of flowering.
 They are not sold and collected for they extravagant flower displays however!

 A few of mine getting their monthly bath